aserto-dev/aserto-idp/README.md

 The plugins can be downloaded  in 2 ways:
 - using the `get-plugin` command
-- calling the `exec` or `delete` command with the name of a plugin that is not on the system (this will automaticaly download the latest version of that plugin).
+- calling the `exec` or `delete` command with the name of a plugin that is not on the system (this will automatically download the latest version of that plugin).

 `get-plugin` examples: